satansdeer/satansdeer.github.com/src/pages/posts/gradient-coin-tutorial-part-3/index.md

 The only function of this store is to have an observable reference to `gradientTokenInstance`.
 Initially it `null` but after `setup` method is called it gets the instance using our `getGradientContractInstance` utility function.

 `gradientTokenInstance` is observable so we can derive changes from it in other classes.
-Let's create another mobx store.
+Let's create another MobX store.

 ## Using The Contract